 Online Doctoral Degrees in Engineering Curriculum

-Students in an online doctoral degree in engineering specialize in a particular subtopic in engineering which they explore in-depth for the duration of the degree.
-For instance, a nuclear engineer may focus on a particular discipline related to energy transfers in nuclear materials, whereas a mechanical engineer could focus on a topic like logistics engineering.
+Students in an online doctoral degree in engineering specialize in a particular subtopic in engineering.
+They explore the topic in-depth for the duration of the degree program.
+For instance, a nuclear engineer may focus on a particular discipline related to energy transfers in nuclear materials.
+On the other hand, a mechanical engineer could focus on a topic, such as logistics engineering.

 Online Doctoral Degrees in Engineering Credit Requirements

 The number of credit hours required by a doctoral program varies between programs.
 Many programs require at least 90 hours of academic credit beyond a bachelor’s degree or 60 hours beyond a master’s degree.

 What Can You Do With an Online Engineering Degree?

 Graduates of an online engineering degree have no shortage of career options.
 Indeed, because these programs explore a wide range of disciplines, and support specialization, there are several paths you can pursue after graduating.

 Here are a few jobs that you could pursue after graduating from an engineering degree program: